 19. The price announced for the last bidding round in which the auction closes shall be considered as the clearing price of the specific auction, except cases where paragraph 17 applies.

 20. All network users who have placed valid volume bids at the clearing price are allocated the capacity according to their volume bids at the clearing price.
+Where incremental capacity is allocated, the allocation of incremental capacity shall be subject to the outcome of the economic test according to Article 43(2) and Article 43(3) of Regulation (EU) No XXX/201X (TAR NC) and any necessary subsequent approval processes.
 Successful network users shall pay the clearing price of the specific auction, which may be a fixed or a variable price as set out in Article 26(2), and any other possible charges applicable at the time when the capacity allocated to them can be used.

 21. Following every closed auction, the final auction result including the aggregation of allocated capacities and the clearing price shall be published.
 Successful network users shall be informed about the amount of capacities they are allocated, individual information shall be communicated only to concerned parties.
+Where incremental capacity is allocated, this shall only apply to the auction results of the offer level offering the largest amount of capacity that resulted in a positive economic test according to Article 43(3) of Regulation (EU) No XXX/201X (TAR NC).

 22. If an ascending clock auction has not ended by the scheduled starting point (according to the auction calendar) of the next auction for capacity covering the same period, the first auction shall close and no capacity shall be allocated.
 The capacity shall be offered in the next relevant auction.